 SINGING & MUSIC

-In addition to the Audio Tracks here, view the Press Page for live performances, films & documentaries, radio interviews, magazine articles, blogs, press releases and other publicity.
+Find audio tracks on Soundcloud and YouTube!
+View the Press Page for live performances, films & documentaries, radio interviews, magazine articles, blogs, press releases and other publicity.
 Suzanne's Demo CD Brucia La Terra is available for purchase here.
-Please visit her YouTube and Instagram as well.
+Thanks to Luke Copping Photography for the new Headshots:

-Suzanne sings with the top organizations in WNY such as Buffalo Philharmonic Orchestra, Vocális Chamber Choir, Sotto Voce Vocal Collective, The Buffalo Chamber Players, Camerata di Sant'Antonio, Nickel City Opera, Opera Sacra, Harmonia Chamber Singers, Buffalo Master Chorale, OperaBuffs of WNY, and The Opera Foundation of Buffalo.
-An early music specialist, in early 2017 Suzanne headlined the Vivaldi WinterFest with Music Niagara and debuted at Rochester Early Music Festival and the Fredonia Bach & Beyond Baroque Music Festival some time earlier.
+Suzanne sings with some of the top organizations in WNY such as Buffalo Philharmonic Orchestra, Vocális Chamber Choir, Sotto Voce Vocal Collective, The Buffalo Chamber Players, QED, Camerata di Sant'Antonio, Nickel City Opera, Opera Sacra, June in Buffalo, Harmonia Chamber Singers, Buffalo Master Chorale, OperaBuffs of WNY, and The Opera Foundation of Buffalo.
+An early music specialist, Suzanne sang the Tenor and Alto solos in Bach Weihnachtsoratorium completing the cycle in early 2019.
+In early 2017 Suzanne headlined the Vivaldi WinterFest with Music Niagara; she debuted at Rochester Early Music Festival and the Fredonia Bach & Beyond Baroque Music Festival some time earlier.
 She also performs in a cabaret-style show (the longest run in WNY) with the award-winning DIVA by DIVA, and her pop-jazz-world Demo CD Brucia La Terra came out in late 2016 (2-time nominee for Female Jazz Vocalist of the Year in the JazzBuffalo Reader's Poll).
-In high demand as a Paid Soloist and Section Leader, Ms. Fatta also enjoys singing in some of Buffalo's most beautiful churches such as St. Paul’s, St. John’s Grace Episcopal, and the UU Church of Buffalo.
+In high demand as a Paid Soloist and Section Leader, Ms. Fatta also enjoys singing in some of Buffalo's most beautiful churches such as St. Paul’s, Trinity Episcopal, St. John’s Grace Episcopal, Clarence Presbyterian Church, and the Unitarian Universalist Church of Buffalo.

 Voice teachers include Tony Arnold, Jacqueline Quirk, Yvonne Seymour, Robert Vehar, Gerald Crawford and La Scala mezzo Genia Las.
 Other conductors/ directors she's performed with are Doreen Rao, Atis Bankas, Philip Thorby, Grant Cooper, Roland E. Martin, Daniel Bassin, Nadja Zwiener, Will Todd Trio, Robert Shoup, Lorna Cooke de Varon, Lisa Goode Crawford, Steven Plank and Frank Scinta.
 And Suzanne has had coachings with the Grammy-winning Tallis Scholars, Robert Hollingworth, Francis Steele, Black Hair Ensemble and more.